Alfred Waterhouse: Oxford and Cambridge universities

+Girton College, Cambridge

-He was commissioned by Emily Davies to design his only new college at either of the ancient universities, the Women's college Girton College, Cambridge.
+Waterhouse was commissioned by Emily Davies to design his only new college at either of the ancient universities, the Women's college Girton College, Cambridge.
 Gothic of red brick and terracotta.

-Emily writing in a letter in 1866 to her friend Anna Richardson, in which she outlined her vision for the college:
+Davies wrote in a letter of 1866 to her friend Anna Deborah Richardson, in which she outlined her vision for the college:

 A year later she wrote again to Richardson:

 The first phase dates from 1871–75 and consisted of 18 sets of undergraduate rooms, Fellows' rooms and Hall forming the north side of what became Emily Davies Court.
 In 1875-77 he added more undergraduate sets, classroom, laboratory and gymnasium.
 In 1878 he designed additional college rooms.
 In 1883-85 he designed additional rooms and service areas, extended the Hall, built Stanley Library named after Henrietta Stanley, Baroness Stanley of Alderley and the Mistress's flat, In 1886-89 the gate tower and new ranges of college rooms forming Cloisters Court and the garden layout.
-Finally in 1898-1902 came the Chapel, two new ranges of rooms, a new Hall and Kitchens and an indoor swimming pool.
+Finally in 1898–1902 came the Chapel, two new ranges of rooms, a new Hall and Kitchens and an indoor swimming pool.
 A unique facility in a Cambridge College.
 Unlike most colleges at Cambridge, Waterhouse choose to access the rooms via corridors rather than the normal sets of rooms off staircases.

 The budgets for the different phases of Girton College were: phase 1 £11,370, phase 2 £3,020, phase 3 £6,470 phase 4 £16,295 and phase 5 not known.
 The contractors involved were: general construction by the building firm of J. Loveday; the heating and ventilation was installed by G.N.
 Haden; the decorative tiling was supplied by W. Godwin; the simple patterned glass was made by F.T.
 Odell; chimneypieces were made by the Hopton, Wood Stone Co. with iron grates manufactured by D.O.
 Boyd; decorative ironwork was made by Hart Son Peard & Co. and Robert Jones; the main clock was manufactured by J. Moore & Son, with the bell cast by J. Warner & Sons.
 The College was later extended during the early decades of the twentieth century by both Paul Waterhouse and later Michael Waterhouse.